Rough-In Plumbing in Toronto & the GTA

 If you're not sure, compare these too

-- Plumbing Inspection & Maintenance in Toronto & the GTA - Plumbing inspection and maintenance in Toronto and the GTA: whole-home review of supply, drain, fixtures, water heater, and flood-prevention systems before they fail.
+- Plumbing Inspection & Maintenance in Toronto & the GTA - Plumbing inspection and maintenance in Toronto & GTA: whole-home review of supply, drain, fixtures, water heater, and flood-prevention systems before they fail.

-- Toilet Repair & Installation in Toronto & the GTA - Toilet repair and installation in Toronto and the GTA: running toilets, leaks at the base, weak flush, loose bowl, replacement, and rough-in for new installations.
+- Toilet Repair & Installation in Toronto & the GTA - Toilet repair and installation in Toronto: running toilets, base leaks, weak flush, and new installs.
+Book online or call 647-784-8448 — repairs from $150.

 On this page